The Human Truth Foundation

 q=188.

-Qatar comes 146th in the world regarding its responsibility towards the environment.
-This rank is calculated from 6 data sets.
-Qatar does better than average when it comes to its environmental performance40.
-But that's it.
-Qatar has problems.
-It does worse than average for energy to GDP efficiency41, the rate of rational beliefs on the environment in the population42, annual meat consumption per person43 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-And finally, it falls into the worst-performing 20 in its score on the Green Future Index44 (one of the worst in Asia).
+Qatar is positioned 146th in the world in terms of its responsibility towards the environment.
+This rank is calculated from 7 data sets.
+Qatar does better than average in its environmental performance41 and in its forested percent change 2000-202042.
+When it comes to most other metrics, Qatar does not do well.
+It does worse than average in terms of energy to GDP efficiency43, the rate of rational beliefs on the environment in the population44, reducing annual meat consumption per person45 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+And finally, it sits amongst the bottom 20 for its score on the Green Future Index46 (one of the worst in Asia).

 Environmental Performance